|

 menu.
 And it certainly is easier than learning one’s way through the Siddur

-(prayer book) or learning Hebrew in order to be able to read old texts in
+(prayer book) or learning Hebrew in order to be able to read old texts in the

-struggling to create a new life.
+create a new life.

 The themes of Jewish Disneyland are romanticism, exoticization, folklorization